nebula-labs-xyz/protocol-docs/contracts/lender/Lendefi.sol/contract.Lendefi.md

 ### initialize

-Initializes the contract with core dependencies and parameters
+Initializes the Lendefi protocol with core contract references and default parameters

-*Sets up ERC20 token details, access control roles, and default protocol parameters including interest rates and liquidation bonuses for each collateral tier*
+*Sets up roles, connects to external contracts, and initializes protocol parameters*

-**Note:**
-oz-upgrades-unsafe: initializer is used instead of constructor for proxy pattern
+**Notes:**
+- access-control: Can only be called once during deployment

+- events: Emits an Initialized event

 ```solidity